Bashō’s Oku no Hosomichi (Narrow Roads of Oku)

 After passing the Nezu barrier between Tsuruoka and Niigata in early June, 2005, we drove along the coast looking for Sado island offshore.
 The weather was in the low 70s and warming.
 Stopping at sandy beaches lined with pine trees and rocky headlands overlooking coves, we searched the horizon but couldn't see an island in a haze between the calm ocean and the blue sky.

-South along the coast, at Izumozaki, Mount Yahiko appeared in the disance.
+South along the coast, at Izumozaki, Mount Yahiko appeared in the distance.

-At Ichiburi, on the border of Echigo and Etchū, Bashō composed this haiku on the young woman at the ryokan where he stayed with Sora.
-They were prostitutes from Niigata, traveling to Ise:
+At Ichiburi, on the border of Echigo and Etchū, at the ryokan where he stayed with Sora, Bashō overheard two prostitutes from Niigata in a nearby room:

 The blooming hagi (bush clovers), like “the strand where waves crash,” stand for the fallen world, both pilgrims and prostitutes caught in its transient, illusory cycle of worldly desires; the moon, like the sun and the River of Heaven, represents the all-encompassing wisdom and compassion of Buddha.